 The Kadayawan is an annual festival in Davao City, Philippines.
-Its name derives from the friendly Dabawenyo greeting “Madayaw”, meaning good, valuable, superior or beautiful.
-It is a celebration of life, a thanksgiving for the nature’s gifts, the wealth of culture, the bounties of harvest and serenity of living.
+Its “Kadayawan” name derives from the friendly Dabawenyo greeting “Madayaw”, meaning good, valuable, superior or beautiful.
+Hence, the Kadayawan Festival in Tagalog means “pasasalamat at pagpapahalaga”.
+Kadayawan is a celebration of life, a thanksgiving for nature’s gifts, the wealth of culture, the bounties of harvest, and serenity.

 The Kadayawan Festival of Davao started in the year 1986 as a group of tribal festivals put together to showcase the thanksgiving rituals of the indigenous tribes of Mindanao.

 Mindanao, the southern region of the Philippines, is home to indigenous peoples collectively called the Lumad.
 What makes the Kadayawan a unique festival is that it pays tribute to the lumad, which is a collective group of indigenous people living in the city.

 The Lumad are the non-Muslim indigenous people in Mindanao.
 There are about 13 ethnic groups of Mindanao, including the Blaan, Bukidnon, Higaonon, Mamanwa, Mandaya, Manobo, Mansaka, Sangir, Subanen, Tagabawa, Tagakaulo, Tasaday, and T’boli.

 At one time, the festival’s theme was “Ten Tribes, One Vibe.”
 But it was found out there were actually 11 tribes living in the city: Ata, Bagobo-Klata, Bagobo-Tagabawa, Iranun, Kagan, Maguindanaon, Maranao, Matigsalog, Ovu Manubo, Sama, and Tausug.